Will my air conditioning unit help remove humidity in my home?

 There is no “setting” you have to program on your unit to regulate humidity; it is just hardwired to do so.
 However, if you want to understand how this process occurs, locate your evaporator coil within your air conditioning system.

-The main goal o the evaporator coil is to evaporate cooling chemicals from a liquid into a gas and also absorb heat at the same time.
+The main goal of the evaporator coil is to evaporate cooling chemicals from a liquid into a gas and also absorb heat at the same time.
 You should notice a condensate pan beneath your evaporator coil because of the water vapor.

 Essentially, your air conditioning unit consumes your warm air through your house’s ductwork and uses the cool evaporator coil to suck the moisture from the air.
 Upon doing so, it drains and removes that moisture from your home and releases it outside.
 This is the basic cycle of your house’s air conditioning unit.